a2n-off/archupdate/README.md

 ### Regarding the customization of the commands

+If you have any problems after modifying the default settings (especially the cmds):

+*quoting the ThinkFan repo here*

+> If this program steals your car, kills your horse, smokes your dope or pees on your carpet... too bad, you're on your own.

 Is up to you to double check the command you want to exec.
 In no case I'm responsible of anything if your system break due to your command.

-The program launch the update command with `konsole -e`.
-So you can test your command or script with `konsole -e "my_command"`.
+The program launch the update command with `konsole -e` or the cmd that you put in the setting.
+So you can test your command or script with `konsole -e "my_command"` or the cmd that you put in the settings `mycmd "my_command"`.

+For the update command you have a demo of each cmd just between the title of the section and the setting input.

 When you update all the packages the default command is: `konsole -e (--noclose) 'yay'` where `noclose` is optional.